 Grace of Inarius(6) Bonus

 Odyssey's End applies an insane 150% additive damage debuff (which can stack with several Demon Hunters) to enemies affected by Entangling Shot.

 "Increases Sentry Damage" primary affix is a separate damage multiplier.
-Embodiment of the Marauder(4) Bonus 400% buff is a separate damage multiplier.
-Even with this bonus, "Increases Hatred Spender Damage" primary affixes stay additive damage buffs.
+Even with Embodiment of the Marauder(4) Bonus, "Increases Hatred Spender Damage" primary affixes stay additive damage buffs.

 Marked for Death